bwva/HTML-SpinnerElem/README.md

 #### Spinners with ARIA Roles
 In some cases the spinner is part of more complex behavior.
 Perhaps the "Search" button above keeps the spinner displayed, but transforms its behavior, form, or prefix/suffix messages after the long process returns.
 Or the spinner itself could be "clickable" to trigger some event, and modifies itself when it does so.
 Contexts like these require providing more information and meta-data to assistive technologies.

-To accommodate contexts in which the spinner's state will need to be meaningful to assistive technologies, include the attribute `aria-wrap="true"` in the spinner's markup or set it programmatically.
+To accommodate contexts in which changes in the spinner's state will need to be meaningful to assistive technologies, include the attribute `aria-wrap="true"` in the spinner's markup or set it programmatically.
 The standard spinner will then be wrapped in an additonal `<div>` element equipped with the appropriate `aria-` attributes provided by you or by default.

 #### aria-wrap | awrap = [ true | false ]
 If true causes the spinner to be constructed with a wrapper creating an ARIA live region around the spinner, providing access by assistive technologies.
 Default is 'false', leaving the spinner in a presentational role.